 Jim: Oh, that’s interesting.

-Jim: Hm … well, talk about that frustration that is there in parenting today.
-John’s setup was great and any of us with children typically go through bouts of frustration because we don’t feel like our children are getting it, especially in the Christian community.
+Jim: Mm.
+Well, talk about that frustration that is there in parenting today.
+John’s setup was great, and any of us with children, uh, typically go through bouts of frustration, because we don’t feel like our children are getting it, especially in the Christian community.
 I think we have a high standard.
-Not to say that those that aren’t in the faith community don’t, but we tend to want to see perfection in our kids, you know, that they never lie, that they never do something that’s outside of the character of God.
-That’s—
+Um, not to say that those that aren’t in the faith community don’t.
+But we tend to want to see perfection in our kids, you know, that they never lie, that they never do something that’s outside the character of God.
+That’s a pretty steep order.

 Michael: And what that leads to is they misperceive that their job is to relentlessly parent their kids.

-John: Oh, that’s good.
+John: Oh that’s good.

-Michael: It is scary, too.
+Michael: It is scary too.

-And one of the points of our book is, we gotta back off on that and you need to understand as a parent, you’re gonna make a mess of things sometimes.
+Dr. Johanson: Well, Jim, I think that’s a great question.
+I think so many parents, whether they’re in the Christian community or not, um, really feel like they have to be a perfect parent.
+And they look at their children and their children’s behaviors and their children’s accomplishments as proof that they’re good parents, or great parents, or perfect parents.
+And one of the points of our book is we got to back off on that, and you need to understand, as a parent, you’re gonna make a mess of things sometimes.
 I know certainly I have as a father.
-I have made good decisions and bad decisions and thankfully, my heavenly Father stepped in the places where I’ve been so deficient.
-But parents need to take that whole mind-set of, I’ve gotta do this perfectly and just throw that away, because that’s not how parenting works and it’s not how it’s intended to work.
+I’ve made good decisions and bad decisions, and thankfully my heavenly father stepped in in the places where I’ve been so deficient.
+Um, but parents need to take that whole mindset of, “I’ve got to b- do this perfectly,” and just throw that away, because that’s not how parenting works, and it’s not how it, it’s intended to work.

 Michael: Well, what parents don’t realize is that kids often don’t do what they’re told, but they almost always do what they’re taught.
 And what they’re told and what they’re taught are two different things.